jamjolu/awp/README.md

 In browsers other than Chrome, like Firefox, Edge or Opera, the text-to-speech will probably depend on platform local tts services.
 On a Linux device this can be pretty awful sounding.
 Setting a Linux machine up to have a good sounding tts voice is also a challenge.
 Again, Google Chrome is likely the best and easiest choice for Linux users.

-Check out the sample pages at this website I use for development: [link to jamjolu.neocities.org](https://jamjolu.neocities.org/)
+Check out the sample pages at this website I use for show and tell: [link to jamjolu.neocities.org](https://jamjolu.neocities.org/)
-The neocities site may not have everything up-to-date.
+The neocities site may not have everything up-to-date, and not everything found here is on that site.